 Here are some of the common symptoms of breast cancer:

 A variety of non-surgical procedures can detect the onset of breast cancer.
 Some of these procedures can help evaluate the extent and nature of the lump growing on the breast.
-Ideally, one should consult a breast cancer surgeon for proper diagnosis, and, in the face of abnormal results, to determine if breast cancer surgery is needed.
+Ideally, one should consult a Singapore breast surgeon for proper diagnosis, and, in the face of abnormal results, to determine if breast cancer surgery is needed.

 Here are some ways to diagnose and treat breast cancer non-surgically: